hugang/auto-test/doc/commands.md

     - text: An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

-## assert title
+## assert title [〇]

 Confirm the title of the current page contains the provided text.
 The test will stop if the assert fails.

 - arguments
-    - text: An exact string match.
+    - text(target): An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

-## assert value
+## assert value [〇]

 Confirm the (whitespace-trimmed) value of an input field (or anything else with a value parameter).
 For checkbox/radio elements, the value will be "on" or "off" depending on whether the element is checked or not.
 The test will stop if the assert fails.

 - arguments
-    - locator: An element locator.
+    - locator(target): An element locator.
-    - text: An exact string match.
+    - text(value): An exact string match.
 Support for pattern matching is in the works.
       See https://github.com/SeleniumHQ/selenium-ide/issues/141 for details.

 ## check [〇]